 Bi-STET is solely trained as a general image-to-text encoder-decoder and does not contain a specific rectification component for handling rotated or curved text instances, unlike previous methods [31, 39, 42].
-We are able to obtain results that meet those of stateof-the-art methods that are specifically optimized for curved and rotated text.
+We are able to obtain results that meet those of state-ofthe-art methods that are specifically optimized for curved and rotated text.
 Figure 3 provides a sample from the CUTE80 dataset with correctly and incorrectly predicted sequences.
 Looking at correctly predicted examples, we see that Bi-STET properly decodes words that are slightly curved or only curved in one direction.
 This is where the bidirectional decoding shows its strength.
 For example, the two middle images of the second row are correctly decoded when decoding from right-to-left decoder, but not when decoding in the other direction.
 From the first row of images we see that words that are curved in very strong arc shapes (heavy perspective distortions) are difficult for Bi-STET to decode.
+This also shows the strength of method w.r.t. regularisation towards curved and rotated text without using any specific rectification component.